GeoNumTP/GeoNum2017/TP5/README.md

 ```

 ### ToDo
-1. Implement the two subdivision schemes.
+1. Implement the three subdivision schemes.
 Test with the provided datasets.
 1. Try varying the degree parameter.
 How do the curves change?
-1. What differences between the two schemes do you observe?
+1. What differences between the three schemes do you observe?
 In your opinion, which scheme gives better results?
 Why?
 1. Simplify the original Lane-Riesenfeld scheme for degree k=2.
 What do you observe?